Ethnologue: Reception, reliability, and use

 In 2005, linguist Harald Hammarström wrote that Ethnologue was consistent with specialist views most of the time and was a catalog "of very high absolute value and by far the best of its kind".
 In 2011, Hammarström created Glottolog in response to the lack of a comprehensive language bibliography, especially in Ethnologue.
-In 2015, Hammarström reviewed the 16th, 17th, and 18th editions of Ethnologue and described the frequent lack of citations as its only "serious fault" from a scientific perspective.
-He concluded: "Ethnologue is at present still better than any other nonderivative work of the same scope.
-[It] is an impressively comprehensive catalogue of world languages, and it is far superior to anything else produced prior to 2009.
-In particular, it is superior by virtue of being explicit."
+In 2015, Hammarström reviewed the 16th, 17th, and 18th editions of Ethnologue and described the its frequent lack of citations as a "serious fault" from a scientific perspective.
+He concluded: "While hundreds of spurious and missing languages can be documented for Ethnologue, it is at present still better than any other nonderivative work of the same scope, in all aspects but one [citation]."
+Hammarström's review appendix detailed 198 post-1951 languages and 270 previously extinct languages not included in Ethnologue, as well as 180 examples of double-counted or "spurious" languages.
 According to Hammarström, as of 2016, Ethnologue and Glottolog are the only global-scale continually maintained inventories of the world's languages.
 The main difference is that Ethnologue includes additional information (such as speaker numbers or vitality) but lacks systematic sources for the information given.
 In contrast, Glottolog provides no language context information but points to primary sources for further data.
 Contrary to Ethnologue, Glottolog does not run its own surveys, but it uses Ethnologue as one of its primary sources.
 As of 2019, Hammarström uses Ethnologue in his articles, noting that it "has (unsourced, but) detailed information associated with each speech variety, such as speaker numbers and map location".

 In 2013, responding to feedback about the lack of references, Ethnologue added a link on each language to language resources from the Open Language Archives Community (OLAC) Ethnologue acknowledges that it rarely quotes any source verbatim but cites sources wherever specific statements are directly attributed to them, and corrects missing attributions upon notification.
 The website provides a list of all of the references cited.
 In her 2021 review, Shobhana Chelliah noted that Glottolog aims to be better than Ethnologue in language classification and genetic and areal relationships by using linguists' original sources.